ProgramCrafter/salsa-iwj-otter/README.md

 You will need about 6Gby of disk space.

 1.
-   sudo apt install build-essential git curl pkg-config libssl-dev node-typescript
+   sudo apt install build-essential cpio git curl pkg-config libssl-dev node-typescript

 2. Install Rust.
 This is most easily done with rustup: